EmaRimoldi/ITNB_Project/README.md

    GROUNDX_BUCKET_ID=your_bucket_id_here

    # LLM Credentials (for query and chat functions)
-   OPENAI_MODEL_NAME=openai/inference-llama4-maverick
+   OPENAI_MODEL_NAME=inference-llama4-maverick
    OPENAI_API_BASE=https://maas.ai-2.kvant.cloud
    OPENAI_API_KEY=sk-K_lZO2Ms6cRWurIj8gf5sg
    ```

-**Note:** The LLM credentials are provided as part of the ITNB assessment and are used for query/chat functionality with GroundX.
+**Note:** The LLM credentials are provided as part of the ITNB assessment.
+The chat interface uses these credentials to:
+1. Search GroundX for relevant context (RAG retrieval)
+2. Send the context to the custom LLM endpoint for answer generation
+3. Display human-like responses based on the retrieved content

 ## Complete End-to-End Execution Guide